 Introduction

-Court Piece, also called Coat Piece card game, is a kind of card game played by four people working together in pairs.
+Court Piece, also called Coat Piece card game, is played by four people working together in pairs.
 In Court Piece, the goal is to score as many tricks as you can within a set time.
 Tricks are like rounds that you try to win.
 The players or teams that win the most tricks end up winning the Court Piece card game, whether they are playing online or offline.
 It's a fun game that involves teamwork and strategy.

 In the Court Piece card game, the main goal is for each team to win tricks by playing the highest card in the suit or using a trump card.
 The team or players that manage to secure the most tricks during the gameplay end up earning points.